zeplar-exe/Portfolio/public/articles/eeg-interconnection.md

 ### EEG Data Extraction and Processing

 The extraction script was written in Python 3.XX and used the mne library to parse EEG-containing files (principally .edf).
 From here, for each channel combination (2 channels, A and B), across several lag positions, the perason coefficient (via scipy) between A and B's signals is calculated across the entire timeframe.
 Lag positions here refer to the relative offset between a datapoint in channel A and channel B. For example, given a lag of 5, B's signals are shifted 5 to the left, and the last 5 signals of A are discarded.
-These modified vectors are then fed into the pearson function.
+These modified vectors are then fed into the correlation function.
 For our purposes, we processed the EEG with a maximum lag of 30 (equivalent to ~188ms with a standard 160hz EEG input).

 ### Comparison of Connectivity Algorithms